 3 – Natural bridge at Grotta di Sella

 This photo spot is a bit tricky to reach and it’s definitely off the beaten path.
 I found it during my research before I went to Puglia and when I asked some locals they did not even know the place existed.
 I rented a bike downtown Polignano a Mare and drove along Via Parco del Lauro, further into Via Luigi Pirandello.
 The road is getting a crushed stone road and I drove all the way until the very end.
 I left the bike there and walked along the rocky coast passing Grotta dei Colombi and Grotta dei Passeri.
-The further you walk, the less people you meet.
+The further you walk, the fewer people you meet.
 After a 30 – 40 minutes walk I finally arrived at the natural bridge of Grotta di Sella.
 Although I ruined my sneakers because of the sharp-edged stones I was totally happy to see this natural arch traversing the Grotta.
 I set up my tripod and added the ND filter to capture a long exposure shot with the blurred fisherman on the arch.

 4 – Grotta della Poesia

 Further down South in Salento between Roca Vecchia and Sant’ Andrea you will find another natural beauty, Grotta della Poesia or the caves of poetry.
 It is a huge sinkhole with crystal clear water and you can jump off the cliff into the refreshing sea and swim through an underground sea cave out to the sea.
-Bring your swim suit with you and have a swim.
+Bring your swimsuit with you and have a swim.
 If you’re a solo traveller like I am, just ask a group of people to watch your belongings.
 There’s always a risk of course, but I’ve never had any bad experience so far (fingers crossed…).

 5 – Faro di Torre Sant’ Andrea